amuuu/ava/README.md

 ./demo/AvaDemo
 ```

-If you configure the CMake scripts, make sure to use the command below, to update the auto-generated makefiles (in the root directory).
+If you configure the CMake scripts, you might need to use the command below to update the auto-generated makefiles (in the root directory).
 Then build the project using the previous instructions.
 ```
 make --configure .
 ```